Astrobrachion constrictum

 Astrobrachion constrictum is a basket star in the family Euryalidae.
 It is mostly found at depths of between 50 and 180 m, but around the coast of New Zealand it occurs in shallow waters, in association with the black coral Antipathella fiordensis.

 Description

-A. constrictum has a central disc growing to a maximum diameter of 25 mm, and five slender arms which may reach a length of 50 cm.
+Astrobrachion constrictum has a central disc growing to a maximum diameter of 25 mm, and five slender arms which may reach a length of 50 cm.
 The genus is characterised by the lateral arm plates being separated by small ventral plates.
 The colour is variable, ranging from yellowish-white to red, and the arms have transverse banding.
 Astrobrachion adhaerens, the only other species in the genus, is smaller and has longitudinal stripes on the arms.

 Distribution

 The species is endemic to New Zealand and southeastern Australia, and normally occurs at depths of between 50 and 180 m.
 These depths are too deep for most scuba divers, which makes it difficult to study these basket stars.
 However, in the Fiordland in the south-western part of the South Island of New Zealand, unique conditions allow them and their black coral hosts to live in shallower waters where they are within the range of divers and more readily studied.